gvellut/gpx2exif/README.md

                         EXIF tag to match the date in GPX (see documentation for format).
-Use if there is a drift in the camera compared to the GPS recorder or if an offset is not present in the EXIF.
+Use if there is a drift in the camera compared to the GPS recorder or if an offset is not present in the EXIF. (default: no shift)

   -t, --tolerance TEXT  Tolerance if time of photo is not inside the time
-                        range of the GPX track (default: 10s).
+                        range of the GPX track. (default: 10s)

   -o, --ignore-offset   Flag to indicate that the OffsetTimeOriginal should
                         not be used (time of images is assumed UTC).
 Use